w3f/polkadot-wiki/docs/learn/learn-xcm.md

 :::

-For more information on the specific intructions used for these key features, head over to the [instructions and registers page](./learn-xcm-instructions.md).
+For more information on the specific instructions used for these key features, head over to the [instructions and registers page](./learn-xcm-instructions.md).

 #### Cross-Consensus Message Format (XCM Format)